 - Water Ducks don’t have to have a big pond (domestic ducks aren’t as good swimmers as the wild ones and can easily drown) but they will need access to clean water that they can submerge their whole heads in.

 Water bowls should be cleaned regularly and sanitized.
 We use two 5 gallon water bowls for ours.
-If you want to add a pool to their pen a kids wadding pool is easy to clean and would work great.
+If you want to add a pool to their pen kids wading pool is easy to clean and would work great.

 - Cleaning Coop Change the bedding in the coop regularly, and remove any bits of wet bedding.
 You should also sanitize your coop area several times a year.